Simplifying payments and communications

 3. Enter Payment Information

-Payment may be made with: ACH debit (from a bank account)
+Payment made with ACH debit from a bank account via payment facilitator Dwolla.

 4. Enter the company or individual to be paid and percentage share